mozman/ezdxf/docs/source/dxfentities/spline.rst

     Closed rational B-spline with uniform knot vector, start and end at your first control point, and has additional control possibilities by weighting each control point.

-.. method:: Spline.update_counters()

-    Update all (unnecessary but required) attribute counters.

-    Update all counters if you edit spline data inplace (without context manager).

 .. method:: Spline.edit_data()